-A sum of ₹60 crore has been allocated for disaster resilient infrastructure.
+A sum of ₹60 crores has been allocated for disaster resilient infrastructure.

-a SUM OF ₹10,000 crore has been allocated for creation and augmentation of telecom infrastructure.
+a SUM OF ₹10,000 crores has been allocated for the creation and augmentation of telecom infrastructure.

 The Commerce Ministry is developing a national logistics portal as a single window programme to boost the logistics sector.

-No changes were introduced in personal income tax rates.
+No changes were introduced to personal income tax rates.

 A major portion of the personal income tax collection comes from the salaried class.
-Returns numbering 1.89 crore were filed last year, and ₹1.44 lakh crore was paid as taxes.
+Returns numbering 1.89 crores were filed last year, and ₹1.44 lakh crore was paid as taxes.

 He proposes a standard deduction of ₹40,000 in lieu of the current exemption for medical and transport allowances.
-Revenue cost of this is ₹8,000 crore.
+The revenue cost of this is ₹8,000 crore.